kenoshiro/H2cofire/README.md

 ## Introduction

 - This repository includes source code for data analysis and figure production for the hydrogen co-firing analysis by AIM/Technology.
+- Details on the analysis can be found in the following manuscript:
+Oshiro, K., Fujimori, S. (2024).
+Limited impact of hydrogen co-firing on prolonging fossil-based power generation under low emissions scenarios. *Nature Communications*, 15(1), 1778. https://doi.org/10.1038/s41467-024-46101-5

 ## How to use